IBM/credit-risk-analysis-with-cognos-analytics-and-watson-studio/README.md

 ## 2. Upload data file into Cognos Analytics

-* From the data directory in your local repo, unzip the file `combined_data.csv.zip` to extract the file `combined_data.csv`.

 * Log into IBM's [Cognos Analytics](https://www.ibm.com/products/cognos-analytics).

 * From the Cognos Analytics main dashboard, select the `+` icon in the lower left corner and select `Upload files`.

-* From the file selection dialog, select the extracted csv file.
-In this example, the file has been loaded into the `cognos-studio-data` folder.
+* From the file selection dialog, select the two `CSV` files located in your local `data` folder.
+In this example, the files have been uploaded into the `cognos-studio-data` folder in Cognos Analytics.

   ![ca-data-file](doc/source/images/ca-data-file.png)